Levitator0/stormworks/README.md

 So, if you want a control surface, you should use an object designated for that purpose instead of trying to model a fin or airfoil yourself.

+I created a fuel computer just for this guy, which I think I will begin incorporating into other designs.

 The handling and performance came out much better than I expected, and this was originally going to be a non-combatant vehicle, but the addition of armament and radar is on the potential to-do list, now.

+Controls:
+The only unusual controls are the toe-brakes, which expect full-throw gamepad triggers as axes, as explained for the Ranger above.
+Also, because we are running out of buttons and axes, the flaps are operated by pushing in the left stick button and simultaneously pushing the up/down axis to move the flap ('throttle') lever in the plane.
+That way, you don't have to worry about accidentally bumping the flaps up and down when operating a perpendicular axis on the same stick
+(rudder for me).
+I put throttle and and flap gauges right in the central field of view so that you can see where they are set without having to move the view around.

+UPDATE: The Saratoga is ready for playtesting.